nonnimaeju5/Group2-Project/README.md

-# Demo Version of YouTravel
+# YouTravel Landing Page

-Implementing final dising.
-Testing the website.
+You travel is fictional website for solo travelers.
+Website was build for the 1st Group Projct in Vefskolinn course.